palewire/first-web-scraper/docs/index.md

 $ pip -V
 ```

-## Navigating the command line
+## Act 1: The command line

 Working with Python (and pretty much any other programming language) means becoming comfortable with your computer's command line environment.
-If you haven't seen it before,
-it looks something like this:
+If you haven't seen it before, it looks something like this:

 ![OSX terminal window](https://f.cloud.github.com/assets/947791/119759/801b7d6a-6cb3-11e2-8eab-d3c9f2dcac15.png)

-In basic terms, the command line allows you to communicate with your computer at a lower level that is more explicit than the user-friendly graphical environments that you typically
-use.
-This has both advantages and disadvantages.
-The good thing about learning a little about the command line is that is enables you to configure your computer in new ways, and to
-run software that simply doesn't work in a graphical environment.
-The downside is that it takes a little time to learn.
-Here we'll walk you through most of the basics you'll need to know to succeed in this class.

-### Opening the command line

 Both Windows and OSX have built-in tools for accessing the command line.

 On OSX, click on the **Spotlight** icon at the upper-right hand corner of your screen and type **Terminal**.
 You should see a program with the same name appear.
 Click on it to open your command prompt.
-However, to take that one step further, we recommend using a piece of software called iTerm2, which can be downloaded and installed [here](http://www.iterm2.com/#/section/home).

 On Windows, navigate to the **Start Menu** and find the box called **Run**.
 Click on it.
 In the box that appears, type the letters **cmd**.
 This should open up your command prompt.

-### Basic commands (OSX)
+### Basic commands

 Most of what you'll be doing from the command line at this point will be navigating through directories and running Python files.
-These actions require only a few basic commands, which I'll cover here.
-Windows and OSX have slightly different syntaxes for their terminal commands, so we'll go over OSX first.
+These actions require only a few basic commands.

 #### Listing and changing directories